Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats
 - Change the chat titles to share your thoughts on lesson __

-- asked my mom to try the quiz to see if it makes any sense
 - he wants people on GH automatically after joining the patreon

 2/22

-For next week:
-Make chats for the quizzes that don’t have them

 When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH He is going to send me some text for the quiz page bottom boxes, and quiz page intro paragraph